quasoft/voronoi/README.md

 Golang package for generation of voronoi diagrams with Fortune's algorithm.

 *Work in progress.
-Calculates verticies, but is not yet building a full DCEL data structure with the results.*
+Populates a DCEL data structure, but does not connect infinite half-edges to the bounding box.*

 ## TODO:
-- [ ] Connect unfinite half-edges to the bounding box.
+- [ ] Connect infinite half-edges to the bounding box.

 ## How to debug